asbjornh/react-flip-motion/README.md

 ### FlipMotionHeight

 Does the same thing as `FlipMotion` but also animates container height.
-This component uses `Motion` in addition to `TransitionMotion` which means your bundle size will increase.

 ### Props